gospodinfran/countries/README.md

-# 2 day company project
+# Two day company project

 ## Countries of the world